Prasengupta/weasyprint_for_awslambda/README.md

 <b>Step 1:</b> Download the zip file from this repository. <br>
 <b>Step 2:</b> Include your main handler file in the folder and zip it, upload the zip folder to aws lambda.

+NOTE: This package doesn't work in windows operating system as it is a lambda package where the lambada runs on centOS